Building a place that says...

 MORE KIDS, EVERY KID, FOR YEARS TO COME

 We are currently on Phase II of our three phase plan, after completing Phase I—campus infrastructure and universal-access upgrades—and launching the Campership Legacy Fund.
 In Phase II we’re focused on capacity, accessibility, adventure, connection, and sustainability.
+You can follow along with our progress by clicking here.

 Camp Development Principles

 After construction is complete, Young Life camps are financially self-sufficient.
-All operational expenses, maintenance, administrative costs and funded depreciation are paid from camp revenue generated by the camper fee.
+All operational expenses, maintenance, administrative costs, and funded depreciation are paid from camp revenue generated by the camper fee.
 Only major capital projects require fundraising after the initial purchase or construction.
-We only grow as thoughtful and generous gifts allow.
+We only grow as thoughtful and generous gifts allow.,

-Young Life camps have a long-standing policy to first raise the funds and then to develop new projects, facilities and amenities.
+Young Life camps have a long-standing policy to first raise the funds and then to develop new projects, facilities, and amenities.
 This is so the camp fee that summer and school season guests pay is minimized to reflect true operating costs.
 This practice also allows us to develop new projects to a standard of excellence.

 For information regarding the Capital Campaign to fund and further develop LoneHollow Ranch, please reach out to Darrin Murphy: dmurphy@sc.younglife.org or 806-367-2795.